finotes/finotes.github.io/_posts/2018-01-19-android-java-docs.md

 In-case the issue is not listed, make sure the right app is selected at the top of the dashboard.
 Also, do refer to the logs in LogCat, it will list any errors/warnings that might have occured during the integration.

-If still the issue persists,
+If the error still persists,
 do contact us at [fi.notes contact](mailto:support@finotes.com)

 ## Reporting Issues